rodneyshupe/Cookbook/Appendix/E_MeatCuringSalts.rst

 Morton Tender Quick
 -------------------

-Morton® Tender Quick®: This product has no alternate names.
-Sold at the retail level in 2-pound bags, Tender Quick® contains salt, sugar (also a preservative), an anti-caking agent, and one-half percent each of sodium nitrite and sodium nitrate.
+Morton(R) Tender Quick(R): This product has no alternate names.
+Sold at the retail level in 2-pound bags, Tender Quick(R) contains salt, sugar (also a preservative), an anti-caking agent, and one-half percent each of sodium nitrite and sodium nitrate.
 It is less concentrated than other curing salts, and unlike the salts above, is not pink.
-The company’s recommended formula for dry cures is one tablespoon of Tender Quick® for every pound of meat.
-For a wet brine, add one cup of Tender Quick® to four cups of water.
+The company's recommended formula for dry cures is one tablespoon of Tender Quick(R) for every pound of meat.
+For a wet brine, add one cup of Tender Quick(R) to four cups of water.
 Use for cured and smoked meat, poultry, game, and fish, such as salmon, shad, and sablefish.

-On a side note, Tender Quick® is sometimes used to “hack” a smoke ring.
+On a side note, Tender Quick(R) is sometimes used to "hack" a smoke ring.
-Unscrupulous competitors on the barbecue circuit sometimes “paint” their meats with a mixture of Tender Quick® and water to fake or exaggerate a reddish-pink smoke ring.
+Unscrupulous competitors on the barbecue circuit sometimes "paint" their meats with a mixture of Tender Quick(R) and water to fake or exaggerate a reddish-pink smoke ring.
 For the record, contests sanctioned by the Kansas City Barbecue Society (KCBS) no longer include smoke rings in their judging criteria.